 Disney’s Enchanted Christmas Themed Room

-Because I am crazy for Christmas, I decided to surprise the whole family with a special Christmas themed room celebration.
+Because I am crazy about Christmas, I decided to surprise the whole family with a special Christmas-themed room celebration.

-When I booked the hotel and tickets package, I asked if this was an option.
+When I booked the hotel and ticket package, I asked if this was an option.
 The agent immediately said ‘yes’ and quoted me 99 € for a tree and decorations.
-Like everything else Disney related, I already knew this was expensive but sounded totally worth it.
+Like everything else Disney-related, I already knew this was expensive but sounded totally worth it.
 I was not wrong!
 And, there was even a little surprise in it for me.

 And the Magical gifts left for mum and dad.
 This is the part that I was not aware of, and definitely made the price tag worth it, as the gifts alone cost half of the upgrade charges.
 The mugs and chocolates were a great perk and an amazing souvenir.